19062569/hunger-fills/content/contact.md

 sections:
   - bg: gray
     content: >-
-      **Our vision is to provide door to door delicious and nutritional meal box service for the people who are busy in corporate world, college and school going students and other common people**
+      Our vision is to provide door to door delicious and nutritional meal box service for the people who are busy in corporate world, college and school going students and other common people.
     section_id: vision
     title: vision
     type: section_contact